ContinuumIO/elm/docs/source/install.rst

 .. code-block:: bash

-    conda install elm -c elm
+    conda install -c elm -c conda-forge elm elm

 This installs elm and all common dependencies.
+The channel arguments (``c elm -c conda-forge`` ) are typically required.

 Install from Source